maximeLeCorre/caradisiac/README.md

 First of all launch elasticsearch

-In the project root folder.
+In the project root folder :

-In a commmander console launch the server with :
+	In a commmander console launch the server with : "node server.js"
-	node server.js

 ### Usage: